-Kick off your summer in Thailand as part of the Global Leadership Program with Dr. Oliver Crocco and Dr. Edward Gibbons.
-You and your classmates will begin your immersion experience Chiang Mai, the largest city in Northern Thailand.
-There you will explore the language, culture and history of Thailand and how these components affect the workplace.
-Your group will then travel to Phuket, a mountainous beach island in the southern part of Thailand.
+Kick off your winter break in Thailand as part of the Global Leadership Program with Dr. Oliver Crocco and Dr. Edward Gibbons.
+You and your classmates will begin your immersion experience in Chiang Mai, the largest city in Northern Thailand.
+There you will explore the language, culture, and history of Thailand and how these components affect the workplace.

 A few words from Dr. Oliver Crocco: